Michael Rowland (journalist): Other activities

+In March 2026, Rowland appeared in the music video for Dom Dolla's remix of "Addicted to Bass" by Puretone.

 Personal life

+Rowland married Nicola Webber in 2002, after meeting her in Canberra when both were working as political journalists.
+They have two children.
+She was diagnosed with a health issue in 2025, and in 2026 Rowland quit the ABC to help care for her and spend more time with his family.

-Rowland is a fan of the Western Bulldogs, and began supporting them after returning from the United States to co-anchor ABC News Breakfast when it launched midway through 2010.
-He has said that the reasons why he follows the team is due to him settling in Melbourne and because his son supported the team.
-In 2016, he interviewed the Western Bulldogs president Peter Gordon on News Breakfast less than 48 hours after the club ended its 62-year-long premiership losing streak.
+Rowland is a fan of the Western Bulldogs, and began supporting them after returning from the United States to co-anchor News Breakfast when it launched midway through 2010.
+After he and his family settled in Melbourne his son supported the team.
+In 2016, he interviewed the Western Bulldogs president Peter Gordon on News Breakfast less than 48 hours after the club ended its 62-year-long premiership drought.
 Rowland described this experience as a big highlight in his years on the show, with Gordon allowing him to hold onto the AFL Premiership Cup.
 Rowland has also stated that of his interviews with celebrities on News Breakfast, his favourite was with American actor Alan Alda, who appeared on the show to promote science education.